seanpmaxwell/jet-schema/README.md

 ```

-### Shared settings <a name="shared-settings"></a>
+### Parent settings <a name="parent-settings"></a>

-You can configure shared settings by importing and calling the `jetSchema` function which returns a function with your shared-settings saved:
+You can configure parent settings by importing and calling the `jetSchema` function which returns a function with your parent-settings saved:
 ```typescript
 import jetSchema from 'jet-schema';
 import { isNum, isStr } from './validators';